Diarrhoea in Pregnancy: Causes, Treatment and When to Seek Help

 • nausea.

-Whether it strikes during pregnancy or just before or afterwards, there are many things that can cause diarrhoea.
+Whether diarrhoea strikes in pregnancy or just before or afterwards, many things can cause it.
 Here are some of the most common causes it’s worth knowing about:

 Viral infection